 The learner will examine the total rewards strategy of combining compensation, benefits, work life, and recognition for performance and career development into a tailored function.
-The purpose of such design is to engage employees and achieve competitive advantage and desired business results.
-Prerequisite(s): MG 733 or HC 770
+The purpose

 HR 785 - Human Resource Strategy (3)

 The learner will examine the process of embedding HR systems within the firm's overall strategy and leveraging these systems to impact business operations for sustainable advantage.
 This includes transforming the HR function from transactional to a strategic focus, clarifying and measuring HR as a strategic influence, creating, executing, and measuring HR alignment.
 Prerequisite(s): MG 733 or HC 770, HR 737, HR750, HR 760